 - If your heart can’t pump enough blood because of an unsteady heartbeat, you might have ventricular fibrillation.

 In either case, an ICD can sense and stop a dangerous, irregular heartbeat.
-It does this by sending send an electrical shock to your heart back into a normal rhythm and beat.
+It does this by sending an electrical shock to your heart back into a normal rhythm and beat.

 An ICD will also help lower your chances of your heart actually stopping (cardiac arrest), which can be life threatening.